 Drivers should also reduce their speed significantly when they enter a parking lot.
 Traveling faster than ten miles per hour is unsafe in most parking areas.
 You must move slowly enough to come to an immediate stop if a pedestrian, wheelchair user, car, or anything else moves into your path.

 Motorists should be particularly cautious in small parking garages, as vehicles or pedestrians may unexpectedly appear around corners.
 This can cause an injury accident or fender bender.

 For a free legal consultation, call 800-537-8185

-Many people are surprised to learn that parking lot right of way will govern who is liable for an accident.
-If you are traveling on one of the main thoroughways of the lot, you have the right of way and drivers in the feeder lanes should yield.
-However, if you are backing out the driver in a reverse parking accident is at fault if he or she strikes a legally parked car.
+Many people are surprised to learn that parking lot right-of-way will govern who is liable for an accident.
+For example, if you are traveling on one of the main throughways of the lot, you have the right of way, and drivers in the feeder lanes should yield.
+However, a driver who hits a parked car is almost always liable for the collision, especially when the other vehicle is parked legally.

 Complete a Free Case Evaluation form now

-It’s easy to underestimate the damage that a fall can cause until you experience one firsthand.
-Emergency rooms in the United States treat more than 8 million people each year with fall injuries, according to the National Floor Safety Institute, approximately 12 percent of these patients are injured in slip and fall accidents.
+Falls are another common way people suffer injuries in parking lots during the holidays.
+It is easy to underestimate the injuries a fall can cause until you experience one firsthand.
+Emergency rooms in the United States treat more than 8 million people each year with fall injuries, according to the National Floor Safety Institute (NFSI).
+More than one out of every five emergency department visits is because of a fall.

-If the owner of a commercial property fails to fix a slip or trip hazard in their private parking lot, and does not adequately warn patrons about the danger, then the property owner may be liable for any injuries that result.
+If the commercial property owner fails to fix a slip or trip hazard in their parking lot, the property owner may be liable for any injuries that result.
+Examples of hazards include:

-Similarly, if the owner of a building does not take reasonable steps to remove snow and ice or to warn customers, then he or she may be liable for any injuries that result.
+Similarly, if a building owner does not take reasonable steps to remove potential fall hazards, they may be liable for any injuries that result.

 to find a Morris Bart office near you.